My medication list for Bipolar Disorder, Generalized Anxiety Disorder and Multiple Sclerosis (MS)

 “Treats depression, generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder.
 This medicine is a serotonin and norepinephrine reuptake inhibitor (SNRI).”

 Effexor is working great to keep most of my depression away.
 My lows aren’t nearly as low, and I feel good at times.
-It also seems to help with my anxiety some, because I’ve been using less Klonopin.
+It also seems to help with my anxiety some, because I’m no longer using Klonopin.

 Using it as a preventative for my migraines.
 Seems to be working better than the others I used.